qqyfly/text_mining_project/README.md

 And this repository is for the final project of the course "Text Mining" at the University of Linköping.

 ## Folder structure
-- `code/`: Contains the ipython notebooks for the experiments.
+- `code/`: Contains the ipython notebooks/ipynb pdf for the experiments.

 ## Reminder
 - The code is tested on Google Colab with GPU enabled.